borkdude/re-find/README.md

   [["-a" "--args ARGUMENTS" "arguments"]
    ["-r" "--ret RETVAL" "return value"]
-   ["-e" "--exact-ret-match" "return value must match on value"] ["-s" "--safe" "safe: no eval will happen on arguments"] ["-v" "--verbose" "prints table with return values"]])
+   ["-e" "--exact-ret-match" "return value must match on value"] ["-s" "--safe" "safe: no evaluation of functions on given arguments"] ["-v" "--verbose" "prints table with return values"] ["-p" "--permutations" "try with permutations on args"] ["-f" "--finitize" "protect evaluation of infinite collections"]])
 ```

 These options are best explained with examples.